MatthAlex/RomanNumerals/README.md

 make clean
 ```

-To build the debug version of the program: `make debug`
+To build the debug version of the program: `make debug`.

-or `make build` to build the prod version.
+To build the prod version: `make build`.

 ## Testing